RalF-in/mySQL_Projects/HR analysis/readme.md

 ## Project Overview

 This project transforms a flat, redundant HR employee dataset into a star schema-based data warehouse to support advanced querying, analytics, and HR reporting.
-It supports efficient answers to typical HR questions regarding employee details, roles, compensation, departmental distribution, and attrition using optimized SQL and window functions[file:5].
+It supports efficient answers to typical HR questions regarding employee details, roles, compensation, departmental distribution, and attrition using optimized SQL and window functions

 ---